Services

 Some services provide event streams that work with reactor system internals.

-service is one such example - it provides an event-driven view over all
+The Channels service is one such example - it provides an event-driven view over all

 channels that exist in the current reactor system.
 This allows polling the channels